 Uber’s New Chief Brand Officer: “We Need More People Who Are Nothing Like Us”

-Bozoma Saint John opens up about what it’s really like for women of color in tech.

-Meena Harris: If you’re a woman of color, it takes a lot longer to achieve pay equity: This year black women essentially worked for free until July 31 to reach to earn the same that a white man made in 2016.
-For Latina women, equal pay doesn’t happen until November 2, so they must work almost an entire extra year.
+Meena Harris: If you’re a woman of color, it takes a lot longer to achieve pay equity: This year black women essentially worked for free until July 31 to earn the same that a white man made in 2016.
+For Latinas, equal pay doesn’t happen until November 2, so they must work almost an entire extra year.
 For women of color the pay gap is more like a canyon, and during a lifetime it’s nearly impossible to catch up.

 Uber just released its first employee-compensation and pay-gap analysis, which is really important.
 Can you talk a little about that?